 Security experts say attackers could exploit a critical security hole in Apple Computer Inc.'s Mac OS X to execute arbitrary shell commands and compromise vulnerable machines.
 But there are defensive measures IT professionals can take until a patch becomes available.

-Word of the flaw came just days after the operating system
+Word of the flaw came just days after the operating system became the target of malicious code for the first time.

 The French Security Incident Response Team (FrSIRT) said in an advisory that the flaw is due to a glitch in how the operating system processes specially crafted resource forks and HFS metadata stored in the "__MACOSX" folder in .zip archives.
 The security hole affects OS X 10.4.5 and earlier versions.